 Nursing mothers who experience low milk production may look to natural remedies as a first-line option to promote and support a healthy supply of breast milk.
 Ginger is a power food with many health benefits and may be well suited as a dietary addition to increase milk supply.
-This spice is generally recognized as safe; however, due to limited clinical studies on the use of ginger by lactating women, breast-feeding mothers must consult a health care professional before using it as a herbal supplement.
+Fresh ginger is generally recognized as safe; however, due to limited clinical studies on the use of ginger by lactating women, breast-feeding mothers must consult a health care professional before using it as an herbal supplement.

 Ginger is a rhizome, or “mass of roots,” commonly used fresh, powdered, dried or as an oil or juice.
 People in Asia have used ginger widely as a medicinal herb for thousands of years to address conditions such as arthritis, rheumatism, sprains, muscular aches, pains, sore throats, cramps, constipation, indigestion, vomiting, hypertension, dementia, fever, infectious diseases and parasitic worm infections.